jkunimune/Djastiz/word_guide.md

 ### shorss
 _verb_
-	*brittleness*; tendency to shatter when force is applied, without bending
+	*brittle*; tendency to shatter when force is applied, without bending

 ### shoy
 _noun_